top of page

 Once we start producing money and wealth for ourselves, America will pay attention to us.

 We must also treat each other with dignity and respect.
-When this occurs, we will be treated with dignity and respect by other ethnic groups..
+When this occurs, we will be treated with dignity and respect by other ethnic groups.

-In the final analysis, we must become our own calvary.
+In the final analysis, we must become our own cavalry.
 There is no "savior" in the political world who will protect us and advance our cause for economic empowerment and financial independence.
 We must create, advance, and protect our own economic security.

 bottom of page